 12Twenty is a web-based portal that we use to promote full-time, part-time, internships, externships, on-campus jobs and short-term positions for all employment industries, either bar required, or JD preferred.
 The best way to advertise an opening is to post your opportunity on our 12Twenty job board.
 If you don’t have an account, it only takes a few minutes to sign up.
 If you need any assistance, from either drafting the job description to getting it posted, please let us know and we are happy to help.
 Employers must agree to the University of Utah’s Equal Opportunity Policy during account creation.

 Our On-Campus Interview Program (OCI) allows you to arrange numerous interviews with Utah Law students over the course of a day, accomplishing the first step in your candidate search in the most efficient way possible.
-Fall OCI is limited to 2L and 3L recruiting, and lasts five to six weeks, commencing in August just before the start of the semester.
-Spring OCI is typically focused on the 1L class, though 2Ls and 3Ls can also be recruited during this time and takes place early in the spring semester over the course of several weeks.
+Fall OCI is limited to 2L and 3L recruiting, and is typically held the first two weeks of August just before the start of the semester.
+Spring OCI is focused on the 1L class, though 2Ls and 3Ls can also be recruited during this time and takes place early in the spring semester, typically in the first two weeks of February.

 As ever, there is no fee to participate in virtual OCI programs.